Last updated on December 28th, 2022 at 09:23 am

 This post may contain affiliate links meaning I might earn a small commission if you click on the link to make a purchase but it doesn’t cost you anything.
 Thanks for your support!

 Are you interested in visiting a lavender farm near Toronto?

-Since I, like a lot of other people, am spending a lot of time at home right now, I’ve been thinking a lot and one of those topics is travelling.
-Raise your hand if you miss travelling?
-I certainly do.
-Hopefully, things will start to look up in the summer.
+Since I, like a lot of other people, am spending a lot of time at home right now, I’ve been thinking a lot about future plans.

 It’s called Terre Bleu Lavender Farm and it is located in Milton, ON.